knowband-dev/opencart-free-shipping-manager/README.md

 Community forums
 --------

-You can discuss about the extension, help other merchants and get help, and contribute to improving the extension [project's discussions on GitHub][discussions].
+You can discuss about the extension, help other merchants and get help, and contribute to improve the extension [project's discussions on GitHub][discussions].

 Links
 --------